lunchboxer/spelling-master/src/lib/level3-glossary.md

 swim
 : Propelling oneself through water.
 "I can swim across the entire pool without stopping."

+swimming
+: Moving through water by moving your body.
+"I love swimming on hot summer days."

 syllable
 : A unit of speech with one vowel sound.
 "The word computer has three syllables."